ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 user@fluxembourg:~$ kadeploy3 -e debian12-min
 ```

-Once the deployment is over, we can log as root on our newly-deployed node:
+Once the deployment is over, we can log in as root on our newly-deployed node:
 ```
 user@fluxembourg:~$ ssh root@clervaux-3
 root@clervaux-3:~#